 It is raspberry season here in my garden.
-I decided the other day to use some of my berries to make a simple sauce.
-I used mine to serve over waffles but it would also works well for cheesecake, ice cream, crepes etc.
+I decided the other day to use some of my berries to make a simple raspberry sauce.
+I used my sauce to serve over waffles but it would also works well for cheesecake, ice cream, crepes etc.

-I wanted my sauce to have chunks of berries so I only added half of them while making the sauce, then folded in the other half at the end.
+Now, I wanted my sauce to have chunks of berries.
+So I only added half of them while making the sauce, then folded in the other half at the end.
 For a less chunky sauce, just add all the berries at the beginning.
-If you want a seedless sauce, you can strain the sauce after cooking to remove the seeds.
+If you want a seedless sauce, you can strain the sauce after cooking it to remove the seeds.

 - 1/2 cup water

 - 1/2 cup sugar (you can add a little more at the end if the sauce is too tart)

 - 1 Tbsp cornstarch

 - In a sauce pan, whisk together the water, sugar, cornstarch, and lemon juice.
 Whisk until cornstarch is blended in and their are no lumps.

 - Cook over medium heat until the mixture begins to boil.
 Add 1 cup of the raspberries and cook for about 1 minute until the mixture thickens.
 Remove from the heat and fold in the remaining 1 cup of raspberries.

 - Serve sauce over waffles, pancakes, ice cream, cheesecake, crepes, etc.